calebcarlin/Transire/doc/inputs.rst

             number_of_angles

 **number_of_angles**
-            number of angles to include in twist angle search when not using angles_to_gen.  example:
+            number of angles to include in rotation angle search when not using angles_to_gen.  example:

             angles_to_iter = 1